School Logo

 The Place of Prayer & Liturgy in the School

-As an integral part of the Catholic school environment prayer & liturgy considers the needs of all who participate in it.
-Worship is inclusive for:
+As an integral part of the Catholic school environment, prayer & liturgy considers the needs of all who participate in it.
+Worship is inclusive for everyone in our school community.

 The Aims of Prayer & Liturgy